karshPrime/SysHacks/README.md

 Decode resistor colour bands.
 Pass band colours (e.g. `blue red green gold`) to get the resistance value, or run with no arguments for a reference table.

+### `rmsymlink.sh`
+Remove a symbolic link together with the file it points to.
+Cleans up the link first, then the target.